rumblefishdev/restrict-ips-lambda/README.md

     const dynamodb = new AWS.DynamoDB({ region: 'us-east-1' })

 Our service uses SSM and DynamoDB services.
-At first site a careful reader may wonder why we need to specify `{ region: 'us-east-1' }` in service configuration.
-This is specific to the fact that we are dealing with Lambda@Edge function which gets replicated to Edge location.
-When our distribution receives request from other location it needs to know from which region it should request it's services.
+At first sight a careful reader may wonder why we need to specify `{ region: 'us-east-1' }` in service configuration.
+This is due to the fact that we are dealing with Lambda@Edge function which gets replicated to Edge location.
+When our distribution receives request from other location, it needs to know from which region it should request it's services.